Frequently Asked Questions

 Do I have to submit all of my materials at once (complete the application and upload my proposal) or can I save and come back to submit?

 No, you do not need to submit all of your materials at once.
-You can sign into the application and submit your application questions then upload your proposal document later.
-You also may upload your summer research proposal as many times as you need to before the deadline.
-However, the application deadline will determine final submission so you must have all materials completed at that time.
+You can return to the application and make edits until you click on the green submit button after all of the stages of the application are complete.
+You also may upload your summer research proposal (NSE Division applicants) as many times as you need to before the deadline as each submission will overlay the previous one.
+The application deadline will determine final submission so you must have all materials completed at that time.

 What is the application deadline?